 A stunned expression was drawn on my face.
 The sender was César Blanco Arias, a great friend and companion in my endless days of bicheo .
 We had previously stayed in that area, with the fortune that as soon as it reached the exotic and carnivorous invader, it was a real banquet.
 When we meet, we comment on what happened.
 I was sure if we waited a little longer I would sit at the table again.
 And he was right.

 Ten minutes later, a dark shadow walked steadily toward the carrion.
 Automatically, Caesar and I fell silent so as not to disturb the diner.
 With his fine nose, the mink was blowing in the air in search of suspected enemies.
 When he finally had to consider that there were no Moors on the coast, he began to pluck the piece and to feed on its soft parts, especially the belly.
 I remember perfectly the sound of the feathers separating from the skin to teeth ...
 The scene was awe-inspiring, typical of a National Geographic documentary.

 With all the menu for him alone, our friend would soon be satisfied ...
 Approximately twenty minutes later, the show was over.

 But that secret corner of the river still had me reserved one last surprise ...
 When I was going home, the splashes of otters were again being strongly noticed.
-At the exact point where the American mink had been set before them, they were playing for the second day in a row the gay otters.
+At the exact point where the American mink had been set before, they were playing for the second day in a row, the gay otters.

 Without pretending, we have been able to verify the coexistence between the two species of mustelids.
-As you can see, for obvious reasons, we have wanted to omit the exact location, even an approximate one, that is to say, of the otter pair.
+As you can see, for obvious reasons, we have wanted to omit the exact location, even approximate, that is, of the otter pair.
 We do not want to give clues to lead friends.
 The same ones who, with all certainty, ended the life of the protagonist of this new entrance of El Naturalista Cojo.